mazzz1y/majmun/docs/config/proxy/error.md

   error:
     link_expired:
       template_variables:
-        - name: message
-          value: "Your link is no longer valid"
+        - { name: message, value: "Your link is no longer valid" }
 ```

 ### Upstream Error with Test Pattern